0xJayOnchain/BaseFi-P2P-Lending-Protocol/README.md

 forge build
 ```

 Contracts live in `src/` and tests live in `test/` (Foundry).
 The project uses OpenZeppelin contracts located in `lib/openzeppelin-contracts` and `lib/forge-std` for testing helpers.
+Environment configs live in `config/`.

 Key contracts
 - `PriceOracle.sol` — registry of chainlink-like aggregators and normalizes prices to 1e18.